sergei-mironov/litrepl/README.md

 print(W)
 ```

-Pure verbatim section next to an executable section is a result section.
+Pure verbatim section next to the executable section is a result section.
 The
 output of the code from the executable section will be pasted here.
 The original
-contents would be replaced.
+content of the section will be replaced.

 ```
 PlAcEhOlDeR